-The Classification Branch is a Branch of the Australian Attorney-General’s Department, which is co-located with the Classification Board in Sydney.
+The Classification Branch is a Branch of the Department of Communications and the Arts, which is co-located with the Classification Board in Sydney.
 The Classification Branch provides operational and policy advice on classification issues to the Minister for Justice, provides secretariat services to the Classification Board and the Classification Review Board, promotes

 compliance and provides classification training for both boards, industry and government.